comet-ml/cometr/README.md

                          api_key = API_KEY)
 ```

-You will see a message displayed that gives you a URL where you can view this newly created Experiment online.
+You'll see a message displayed with a URL where you can view this newly created Experiment online.

 ```
 Experiment created: https://www.comet.ml/daattali/project1/46d53bbce4e14fb692585b6e73da6e0c